-It’s easy to slip into the opinion that Tyson Fury lost out after Saturday’s heavyweight classic but when you actually think about, things couldn’t have gone any better.
+It’s easy to slip into the opinion that Tyson Fury lost out after this month’s heavyweight classic but when you actually think about, things couldn’t have gone any better.

 Ok sure, had he knocked out Deontay in the first-round and escaped the ring without feeling The Bronze Bomber’s infamous power it would have been good for the ol’ noggin, but everything from the fight’s original booking and build-up to the controversy that followed have done nothing but help Fury’s status.

 The fans love to latch onto the successes of an underdog and on Saturday night, we saw Rocky I, II, III, and IV rolled into one stunning masterclass in determination and perseverance overall.

 Fury was as divisive a figure as anyone during his original run at Wladimir Klitschko.
 Brash, bold, and unapologetically outspoken, he was the type of personality that split people down the middle and from the casual fan’s perspective, his fights didn’t exactly live up to the legendary heavyweight he was named after.

 But somewhere along the line, being a fan of Tyson Fury became less about boxing and more about the man behind it.

 Dethroning the dominant force that was Klitschko should have ushered in a new era for the admittedly stale heavyweight division but it soon became clear that the boxer within Fury was doomed to lie dormant.

 The lineal champion’s spiral into depression and substance abuse happened before our very eyes.
 Fresh off of the biggest and most shocking victory of his career back in 2015, we watched as his fighting career slipped out of his hands.

 And that should have been the story of Tyson Fury.